No booking fees on the app

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Taking the train from Swansea to London is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Swansea, you can arrive at London in just 2 hours 45 minutes, making it a quick and convenient option for travelling between these two places.
+The train journey from Swansea to London combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Swansea, you can get to London in just 2h 45m, making it an ideal and convenient choice for travelling between them.

 No, there are no direct trains from Swansea to London.
 However, you can still find the best train options using the TrainPal Train Journey Planner.
 Simply enter your departure and arrival stations to see all available train services and plan your trip